Philly Family Neighborhood Guide: East Passyunk

 One of the best kept secrets of East Passyunk is Mancuso’s Cheese Shop (1902 E. Passyunk Ave.).
 What’s the secret in this generations-old family cheese business?
 They have some of the best homemade water ice you’ll find in the city!

-If you’re looking for breakfast, our picks are Passyunk Avenue Philly Bagels (1742 E. Passyunk Ave.) for fresh bagels and toppings, and Chhaya Café (1819 E. Passyunk Ave.) for great coffee and brunch.
+If you’re looking for breakfast, we love Passyunk Avenue Philly Bagels (1742 E. Passyunk Ave.) for fresh bagels and toppings.
 Just off the avenue, The Tasty (1401 S. 12th St.) is serving up vegan diner comfort food.
 And for a quick, healthy lunch, Fuel (1917 E. Passyunk) has smoothies, salads, wraps, and more fresh favorites.

 Dessert options are also plentiful.
 Arctic Scoop (1812 E. Passyunk Ave.) is a new Asian style ice cream shop serving flavors like taro and pandan in coconut bowls and egg waffles, with Instagram-worthy toppings.
 Aside from ice cream, you can also find Jewish bakery Essen (1437 E. Passyunk Ave.), where you can find classics like babka and rugelach.